upspin/upspin/doc/security.md

 secrecy.
 However, a somewhat similar effect is achieved by this update process.

-The pathname, revision number, encrypted content location, signature, and wrapped keys are the primary metadata about a file stored by the directory server.
+The path name, revision number, encrypted content location, signature, and wrapped keys are the primary metadata about a file stored by the directory server.
-Thus Alice reveals information to the directory server, particularly the cleartext pathnames and the (public keys of the) people she is sharing with.
+Thus Alice reveals information to the directory server, particularly the cleartext path names and the (public keys of the) people she is sharing with.
 Also, to the extent that elliptic curves might be cryptographically weaker over time than AES, Alice also depends on the directory server being unwilling to distribute data to unauthorized people.